Golden Retriever Puppies: Cute Pictures And Facts - Dogtime

 2. They Make Your Instagram Game SO STRONG

-You’re probably a good looking person, but there is no question that a photo of your Golden Retriever pup in a pair of old glasses will get more likes than all of your selfies combined.
+You’re probably a good looking person, but there’s no question that a photo of your Golden Retriever pup in a pair of old glasses will get more likes than all of your selfies combined.

-They can do silly with their big goofy grins.
-They can look stoic and wise beyond their years with their striking, deep brown eyes.
+They can look silly with their big goofy grins.
+Or they can look stoic and wise beyond their years with their striking, deep brown eyes.

 As a puppy, your Golden will go from an adorable fluffball to a puppy tween who has limbs and paws that don’t seem to match the rest of their torso.
 A Golden Retriever puppy’s front legs may even look shorter than their hind legs from age five months to a year, which will only add to the “Awwww!” sensation every photo will elicit.